kostaschikis/node-blog/README.md

 ## How to Use

+Functionality is pretty basic:

-Anyone can read all the blog posts but if someone wants to post his own, he must register an account.
+- Anyone can read all the blog posts.
+- You need an account to make a blog post.

 > ⚠ User accounts are not stored in the DB at the moment.
 Coming soon...